aplteam/SMTP/SMTP_Help.md

 A> ### It might not work
 A>
-A> Some users have reported problems when trying to use `SendEmailExample` or running the test cases.
+A> A few users have reported problems when trying to use `SendEmailExample` or running the test cases.
 It appears that Google has some AI in place that tries to figure out when somebody is using the credentials without actually being entitled to do so, and that results in stuff not working, and there is not much we can do.
 A>
-A> If this affects you then we suggest that you create your own Email account and use that; see "Using smtp.google.com" below.
+A> If this affects you then we suggest that you create your own Email account and use that; see "Using smtp.google.com yourself" below.

 ## User Guide